syne-tune/syne-tune/docs/command_line.md

 for explicitly by appending `--local_tuner`.

-You can also launch multiple experiments with a single command, which not only saves typing but also waiting for experiments getting launched.
+You can also launch multiple experiments with a single command, which not only saves typing but also allows you to go for a coffee while your experiments are getting launched.
 For example:

 ```bash
 python benchmarks/launch_hpo.py --scheduler hyperband_stopping --searcher bayesopt \